Ombudsman slams EU bank watchdog for 'revolving doors'

 Asked to comment, the EBA said they are confident that the restrictions imposed on Farkas "to limit the conflict of interest were commensurate and proportionate."

-Those restrictions include not allowing him to meet in a professional capacity his former subordinates for two years.
+Those restrictions included not allowing him to meet in a professional capacity his former subordinates for two years.

 Moving from a position of public institutional power to a private one that then seeks to exert influence over legislation is commonly known as a 'revolving door.'